Coronavirus Face Masks & Protection FAQs

 Lisa Maragakis, M.D., M.P.H., an expert in infection prevention, answers questions about face masks.

 Should I wear a face mask or covering for coronavirus protection?

-Yes, if you are in a public place where you will encounter other people, you should wear a mask.
+Yes, if you are in a public place where you will encounter other people, you should wear a mask, even if you have been fully vaccinated for COVID-19.
 Face masks help contain respiratory droplets that can transmit SARS-CoV-2, the coronavirus that causes COVID-19, from people who do not know they have the virus.

 Can wearing a face mask prevent coronavirus from spreading?